rizitis/captain-slack/README.md

 ## Install

 - required:`yq` and `jq`, from SBo
-* DO NOT Download source.tar.gz from release but zip file from branches.
+* DO NOT Download source.tar.gz from release it will not work.
+Please Download *zip* file from latest branch.
-- extract zip file and change in folder.
+- Unzip zip file and change in folder.
-* As root ran `bash cptn.SlackBuild`
+* As root run `bash cptn.SlackBuild`
 - Finally `upgradepkg --install-new /tmp/cptn*.tlz`

 Alternative method (unstable):